pymc-devs/pymc-examples/myst_nbs/case_studies/conditional-autoregressive-model.myst.md

   ...
 }
 ```
-since the precision matrix just generated by some matrix multiplication, we can do just that in `PyMC3`:
+since the precision matrix just generated by some matrix multiplication, we can do just that in `PyMC`:

 ```{code-cell} ipython3
 with pm.Model() as model3: